Read Time: 4 Minutes

-Understanding potential nutrition-hormone relationships, including hormone signaling sensitivity, is a key part of the Functional Medicine approach to hormonal dysfunction.
+Understanding potential nutrition-hormone relationships, including hormone signaling sensitivity, is a key part of the functional medicine approach to hormonal dysfunction.
 When multiple hormones work together at fluctuating levels within a fluctuating environment, this creates a web of interconnection where many factors may impact the hormonal balance.
 Adding to the complexity, this hormonal web can vary from one patient to the next, depending on presentation, which may create a potential challenge for assessment and intervention.
-In the following video, IFM educator Joel Evans, MD, IFMCP, discusses an anchoring concept and effective tool used in Functional Medicine to address a patient’s hormonal imbalance
+In the following video, IIFM Chief of Medical Affairs Joel Evans, MD, IFMCP, discusses an anchoring concept and effective tool used in functional medicine to address a patient’s hormonal imbalance.

 Nutrition may influence tissue or cellular sensitivity to hormone signals in different ways: by direct or indirect paths and based on dietary patterns or specific nutrients.
-Identifying potential connections between cellular sensitivity to the hormone signal and nutrition may highlight additional points of leverage where therapeutic intervention may help restore balance.
+Identifying potential connections between nutrition and cellular sensitivity to the hormone signal may highlight additional points of leverage where therapeutic intervention may help restore balance.

 Direct Nutritional Impacts on Hormone Signaling Sensitivity

 Dietary patterns and composition may impact tissue sensitivity to at least some hormones.
-Studies have suggested an upregulation of cortisol release with a Western-pattern diet that includes increased amounts of refined carbohydrates and saturated fats and decreased amounts of fiber.6,10 Diet composition has also been suggested to influence pancreatic beta cell responsiveness and subsequent insulin sensitivity.11-15 A 2021 clinical trial randomized 32 morbidly obese patients who were on a waiting list for bariatric surgery into either a low-calorie diet group (30% carbohydrates, 30% protein, 40% lipids) or a Mediterranean diet group (55% carbohydrates, 15% protein, 30% lipids).
+Studies have suggested an upregulation of cortisol release with a Western-pattern diet that includes increased amounts of refined carbohydrates and saturated fats and decreased amounts of fiber.6,10 Diet composition has also been suggested to positively influence pancreatic beta cell responsiveness and subsequent insulin sensitivity.11-15 A 2021 clinical trial randomized 32 morbidly obese patients who were on a waiting list for bariatric surgery into either a low-calorie diet group (30% carbohydrates, 30% protein, 40% lipids) or a Mediterranean diet group (55% carbohydrates, 15% protein, 30% lipids).
 After four weeks of treatment in addition to two sessions of behavioral dietary counseling, researchers found that while the diets did not affect fasting plasma glucose, both dietary approaches were similarly effective in improving insulin resistance and enhancing beta cell glucose sensitivity.12

 Leptin is an appetite hormone released from fat cells in adipose tissue, and different foods may potentially increase or decrease leptin sensitivity.
-Anti-inflammatory diets, such as the Mediterranean diet and others that are rich in plant-based foods and healthy fats, have been shown to improve leptin sensitivity,13 while increased amounts of saturated fatty acids have been found to induce leptin resistance by interrupting leptin signaling after chronic overstimulation of the leptin receptor.14 Further, an overall decrease in tissue sensitivity to leptin may lead to the development of obesity and the cyclic effect of “leptin-induced leptin resistance.”15
+Anti-inflammatory diets, such as the Mediterranean diet and others that are rich in plant-based foods and healthy fats, have been shown to decrease leptin levels and improve leptin sensitivity16,17 while increased amounts of saturated fatty acids have been found to induce leptin resistance by interrupting leptin signaling after chronic overstimulation of the leptin receptor.18 Further, an overall decrease in tissue sensitivity to leptin may lead to the development of obesity and the cyclic effect of “leptin-induced leptin resistance.”19

 Indirect Nutritional Impact on Hormone Signaling Sensitivity

-Cellular sensitivity to hormonal signals may be influenced by a patient’s physiological state, including systemic inflammation, amount of visceral fat, lifecycle stage, and the level of glucose intolerance.16-18 Nutrition may indirectly influence hormone signaling sensitivity in a manner that is dependent on these states.
+Cellular sensitivity to hormonal signals may be influenced by a patient’s physiological state, including systemic inflammation, amount of visceral fat, lifecycle stage, and the level of glucose intolerance.20-22 Nutrition may indirectly influence hormone signaling sensitivity in a manner that is dependent on these states.
 For example, intake of excess nutrients, such as high dietary fat, may lead to an increase in mitochondrial-generated reactive oxygen species (ROS).
-In turn, the chronic elevation of ROS can lead to impaired insulin sensitivity.19-21 Another indirect pathway involves the role of nutritional signals, such as leptin, in the modulation of thyroid hormones.22 Dietary patterns potentially influence leptin sensitivity and levels,13,14 and any resulting drops in leptin signaling may ultimately influence thyroid hormone secretion, though the precise regulatory relationship is still unclear.23
+In turn, the chronic elevation of ROS may potentially lead to impaired insulin sensitivity.23-26 Another indirect pathway involves the role of nutritional signals, such as leptin, in the modulation of thyroid hormones.27 Dietary patterns potentially influence leptin sensitivity and levels,16-18 and any resulting drops in leptin signaling may ultimately influence thyroid hormone secretion, though the precise regulatory relationship is still unclear.28,29

 Determining the underlying cause of a hormonal imbalance or dysfunction may be challenging, depending on the individual patient and presentation.
 Understanding a cell’s sensitivity to hormonal signaling and what may be influencing any impaired signal reception is an important consideration for a subsequent intervention.
-Cellular sensitivity is S in IFM’s “PTSD” mnemonic, which is used in the general assessment of hormone dysfunction and helps determine if the dysfunction is related to hormone production, hormone transport, signaling sensitivity, or to an issue with detoxification.
-This Functional Medicine approach also helps identify points of leverage where physicians can apply individualized interventions to help restore hormonal balance.
-Learn more about Functional Medicine’s root-cause approach to hormonal dysfunction at the Hormone Advanced Practice Module.
+Cellular sensitivity is the S in IFM’s “PTSD” mnemonic, which is used in the general assessment of hormone dysfunction and helps determine if the dysfunction is related to hormone production, hormone transport, signaling sensitivity, or to an issue with detoxification.
+This functional medicine approach also helps identify points of leverage where physicians can apply individualized interventions to help restore hormonal balance.
+Learn more about functional medicine’s root-cause approach to hormonal dysfunction at the Hormone Advanced Practice Module.